 - “Can you provide an example of a time when you (made a mistake at work, under-performed on a task, etc.) and how you overcame this.”

-Why Do Employers Ask this Interview Question?
+Why Do Employers Ask This?

-This is actually one of the better interview questions asked, both for you and the interviewer, and here are the reasons why (from the interviewer’s standpoint; we’ll get to you soon):
+“Tell me how you handled a difficult situation at work” one of the better interview questions asked, both for you and the interviewer, and here are the reasons why (from the interviewer’s standpoint; we’ll get to you soon):

 - It’s a solid, basic, open-ended question that an interviewer can ask any candidate.